strontic/strontic.github.io/xcyclopedia/library/HOSTNAME.EXE-357D28E0BB23C6345B0203808CEDD46C.md

 ## Possible Misuse

 *The following table contains possible examples of `HOSTNAME.EXE` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `HOSTNAME.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --